itenfay/Awesome/README.md

 - [MSWeakTimer](https://github.com/mindsnacks/MSWeakTimer) - Thread-safe NSTimer alternative that doesn't retain the target and supports being used with GCD queues.

 - [NNMacros](https://github.com/amisare/NNMacros) - NNMacros通过宏的方式来简化iOS开发中OC的语法和Api的操作。

-- [Ono](https://github.com/mattt/Ono) - A sensible way to deal with XML & HTML for iOS & macOS.

 - [EasyIOS](https://github.com/zhuchaowe/EasyIOS) - A new generation of development framework based on Model-View-ViewModel.
     - [EasyRSS](https://github.com/zhuchaowe/EasyRSS) - A rss reader for ios based on easyios.